brightway-lca/bw_timex/docs/content/theory.rst

 -----------------------------------
 ``timex_lca`` allows to use conventional static impact assessment methods, which are executed using ``TimexLCA.lcia()``.

-To take advantage of the detailed temporal information at the inventory level, dynamic LCIA can be applied, uisng ``TimexLCA.dynamic_lcia()``.
-Users can define / import their own dynamic LCIA functions.
+To take advantage of the detailed temporal information at the inventory level, dynamic LCIA can be applied, using ``TimexLCA.dynamic_lcia()``.
+Users can define or import their own dynamic LCIA functions.
-Out of the box, we provide dynamic LCIA functions for the climate change metrics 'radiative forcing' and 'global warming potential (GWP)' for all greenhouse gases in the IPCC AR6 report.
+Out of the box, we provide dynamic LCIA functions for the climate change metrics 'radiative forcing' and 'global warming potential (GWP)' for all greenhouse gases in the `IPCC AR6 report Chapter 7 Table 7.SM.7 <https://www.ipcc.ch/report/ar6/wg1/chapter/chapter-7/>`_.

 The time horizon ``time_horizon``, over which both metrics are evaluated, defaults to 100 years, but can be set flexibly in years.
 Additionally, both metrics can be applied with a fixed or flexible time horizon.
 Fixed time horizon means that the all emissions are evaluated starting from the timing of the functional unit until the end of the time horizon, meaning that later emissions are counted for shorter,